-The extract of the annual return in Form No. MGT 9 forms part of the Board's reportgiven as Annexure: 2 herewith in compliance with Rule 12(1) of the Companies (Managementand Administration) Rules 2014
+The extract of the annual return in form No. MGT - 9 forms part of the Board's reportgiven as Annexure: 2 herewith in compliance with Rule 12(1) of the Companies (Managementand Administration) Rules 2014.

 18. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS ANDOUTGO

 The details of conservation of energy technology absorption foreign exchange earningsand outgo given as Annexure: 3 herewith separately.

 19. CORPORATE SOCIAL RESPONSIBILITY (CSR)

 In terms of the provisions of section 135 of the Companies Act 2013 read withCompanies (Corporate Social Responsibility Policy) Rules 2014 the Board of Directors ofyour Company has constituted a Corporate Social Responsibility ("CSR")Committee.
-The composition and terms of reference of the CSR Committee is provided in theCorporate Governance report which forms part of this report Annexure: 4.
-YourCompany has also in place a CSR Policy and the same is available on your Company's website www.salzergroup.net/investor.
+The composition and terms of reference of the CSR Committee is provided in theCorporate Governance report which forms part of this report.
+Your Company has also inplace a CSR Policy and the same is available on your Company's website www.salzergroup.net/investor.

 The Company for the past many years has been fulfilling the objectives of socialnature in the area of education health and other social causes in and aroundPeriyanaickenpalayam Region Coimbatore District.
-The Company primarily through its Trustis promoting education healthcare etc..
+The Company primarily through its Trusthas been promoting education healthcare etc..
 The Company is at the service of theSociety in general for up-liftment of literacy and health care.

-Accordingly the Company was required to spend H34.92 lakhs towards CSR activities andagainst which spent only H12.45 lakhs in respect of various specifiedactivities enshrined in Schedule VII of the Companies Act 2013 and also in Salzer'sCorporate Social Responsibility Policy.
+Accordingly the Company was required to spend Rs.58.59 Lakhs during the year towardsCSR activities and against which spent Rs.14.41 Lakhs in respect of various specifiedactivities enshrined in Schedule VII of the Companies Act 2013 and also in Salzer'sCorporate Social Responsibility Policy.
 The Annual Report on the CSR Activities has beenattached with this report as Annexure:4

 All Independent Directors have given declarations that they meet the criteria ofindependence as laid down under Section 149(B) of the Companies Act 2013 and Regulation25 of SEBI (Listing Obligations and Disclosure Requirements) Regulation 2015.
 The Boardhas optimum composition of the Independent and Non Independent Directors.

 Dl Formal Annual Evaluation

 SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 mandates thatthe Board shall monitor and review the Board evaluation framework.
 The framework includesthe evaluation of directors on various parameters such as: -

 Company performance and strategy

 Tracking Board and committees' effectiveness

 The Companies Act 2013 states that a formal annual evaluation needs to be made by theBoard of its own performance and that of its committees and individual directors.
 ScheduleIV of the Companies Act 2013 states that the performance evaluation of independentdirectors shall be done by the entire Board of Directors excluding the director beingevaluated.
 The evaluation of all the directors and the Board as a whole was conductedbased on the criteria and framework adopted by the Board.
-The evaluation process has beenexplained in the Corporate governance report.
+The evaluation process has beenexplained in the corporate governance report.

 E) Committees of the Board.

-Currently the Board has six committees: the Audit Committee the Nomination andRemuneration Committee the Corporate Social Responsibility Committee StakeholdersRelationship Committee the Risk Management Committee.
-A detailed note on thecomposition of the Board and its committees is providedin the Corporate governance reportsection of this Annual Report.
+Currently the Board has five committees: the Audit Committee the Nomination andRemuneration Committee the Corporate Social Responsibility Committee StakeholdersRelationship Committee and the Risk Management Committee.
+A detailed note on thecomposition of the Board and its committees is provided in the Corporate governance reportsection of this Annual Report.

 21. LISTING REGULATIONS